criblio/appscope/website/src/pages/docs/cli-reference.md

 ### history
 ---

-The `history` sub-command lists and prints information about sessions.
+The `history` subcommand lists and prints information about sessions.
 Every time you scope a command, that is called an AppScope session.
 Each session has a directory which is referenced by a session ID.
 By default, the AppScope CLI stores all the information it collects during a given session in that session's directory.
 When you run `history`, you see a listing of sessions, one session per scoped command, along with information about when the session started, how many events were output during the session, and so on.

 #### Usage